Steganography - The Technique

 Illegal Use

-possible, a search on the internet for confirmation of this claim was unsuccessful.
+may be lurking inside innocent image or sound files.
+While this is entirelypossible, a search on the internet for confirmation of this claim was unsuccessful.

 An annual report on High Technology crime (48) lists nine common types of computer crime: